Millet

 Millet is a diuretic known to strengthen the kidney, as well as being beneficial to the stomach and spleen-pancreas.
 Millet is particularly alkalizing and known to help balance overly acidic situations.
 Millet sweetens breath by retarding bacterial growth in the mouth.
 Millet has a high amino acid (protein) profile and is rich in silicon.
 Millet is known to help prevent miscarriage and it is an anti-fungal.
 In fact Millet is considered to be one of the best grains for those with Candida Albicans overgrowth.
 Millet is "also useful for diarrhea (roast before cooking), vomiting (millet soup or congee), indigestion, and diabetes (HWWF 467)."

 Millet can also help to sooth morning sickness - eat in soup or congee regularly.
 Millet is known as the "queen of all grains", and due to its alkaline forming nature its often cooked with little or no salt.
+For morning sickness, its optional to add fresh ginger.

-Caution: Millet is contraindicated for those with signs of very weak digestive functions such as consistently weak stool.
+Contraindications: Millet is contraindicated for those with signs of very weak digestive functions such as consistently weak stool.